 Charging business expenses to your personal credit card can suck.
 For starters, it’s annoying and time-consuming to pour over your credit card statements and parse out business costs from personal ones.
-And don’t even get us started on filling out expense reports.
+And don’t even get us started on filling out an expense report.

 But more important, it can hurt your personal finance strategy.